GIS-S-mart/Benchmark-0_Template/README.md

 ## Meta-Analysis

-A meta-analysis is the analysis of all results of the benchmark for the purpose of integrating the findings.
+A meta-analysis integrates the findings by analysing all of the benchmark results.
 Meta-analytic results are the most trustworthy source of evidence.

 ## References